lindenhbryon/Converting-images-to-BMP/README.md

 # Converting-images-to-BMP
-I have a prject in mind where I want to edit and filter images in HTML Canvas.
+This project converts PNG/JPEG images to .BMP images - I have a project in mind where I want to edit and filter images in HTML Canvas.
 I realised that i would need some BMP images to do this so thought why not create the converter myself!